General Mills: Diversification: toys and restaurants

 From 1976 to 1985, General Mills went to court as the parent company of Parker Brothers, which held the rights on the brand name and gaming idea of the board game Monopoly, claiming that the so-called Anti-Monopoly game of an economics professor infringed their trademark.
-The dispute extended up to the U.S. Supreme Court, which ruled against them, saying that while they have exclusive rights to the game Monopoly, they cannot prevent others from using the word "monopoly" in the name of a game.
+The dispute extended up to the United States Supreme Court, which ruled against them, saying that while they have exclusive rights to the game Monopoly, they cannot prevent others from using the word "monopoly" in the name of a game.

 In 1985, General Mills's toy division was separated from its parent as Kenner Parker Toys, Inc. There were many potential acquirers of the business but it was floated on the stock exchange with General Mills's shareholders getting equivalent shares in Kenner Parker.
 This was more tax efficient for General Mills.

 Recent history

 In 1990, a joint venture with Nestlé S.A. called Cereal Partners was formed which markets cereals (including many existing General Mills cereal brands) outside the US and Canada under the Nestlé name.

 In 1996, General Mills acquired Ralcorp's cereal brands, including Chex and Cookie Crisp.

 In 2001, the company purchased Pillsbury (sans Burger King) from Diageo, although it was officially described as a "merger".

 Since 2004, General Mills has been producing more products targeted to the growing ranks of health-conscious consumers.
 The company has chosen to switch its entire breakfast cereal line to whole grain.
 The company also started manufacturing their child-targeted cereals with less sugar.
 General Mills has reduced the level of sugar in all cereals advertised to children to 11 grams per serving.

 In April 2011, General Mills announced that it will switch all 1 million eggs it uses each year to cage-free.

 General Mills was ranked #181 on the 2012 Fortune 500 list of America's largest corporations, 161 in 2015 and was the third-largest food consumer products company in the United States.
 During June 2012, the company's vice-president for diversity stated that General Mills opposes a Minnesota amendment banning gay marriage, stating that the company values "inclusion".
 The company received positive feedback for its stand which might attract people to its global workforce.

-The company announced in September 2014 that it would acquire organic food producer Annie's Inc. for a fee of around $820 million, as part of its strategy to expand in the US natural foods market.
-In October 2014, General Mills announced plans to cut 700 to 800 jobs, mostly in U.S., in corporate restructuring planned to be completed by the end of 2015.
+The company acquired organic food producer Annie's for a fee of around $820 million, as part of its strategy to expand in the US natural foods market.
+In October 2014, General Mills announced plans to cut 700 to 800 jobs, mostly in the US, in corporate restructuring planned to be completed by the end of 2015.